 Naming celebrant services provided by Silver Bee Ceremonies

-The best way to get started is for us to have a chat over the phone or via Skype or Facetime to discuss some ideas and for me to learn a bit about you and your family.
+The best way to get started is for us to have a chat over the phone or via Zoom to discuss some ideas and for me to learn a bit about you and your family.
 From this initial meeting I will draw up a ceremony plan free of charge.
 If you would like to go ahead I will ask for a deposit to secure my time as your naming celebrant.
-From there we will arrange to meet up so I can write a detailed script for you to review and for us to edit together until you are completely happy with everything.
+We’ll then arrange to meet up so I can write a detailed script for you to review and for us to edit together until you are completely happy with everything.

 - Personal naming ceremony based on your wishes